 Phosphorus content in the very viable sample exhibited the highest concentration of 0.42 mg/g, which was slightly more than the 400 g sample, which gave a level of 0.3 mg/g.
 This result is lower compared to that of I. batatas reported by [28].
 Phosphorus is essential in several biological processes such as adenosine triphosphate (ATP) synthesis, signal transduction, cell structure, cellular metabolism, maintenance of acid-base homeostasis, and bone mineralization [229][30].

-Magnesium was observed to have a concentration of 0.576 mg/g in the 200 g sample, more than 400 g and 300 g samples that showed a level of 0.168 mg/g and 0.116 mg/g, respectively.
+Magnesium was observed to have a concentration of 0.576 mg/g in the 200 g sample, more than 400 g and 300 g samples which showed a level of 0.168 mg/g and 0.116 mg/g, respectively.
 [31], noted similar results of Mg content in different Amaranths.
 Magnesium is a central component of chlorophyll and is involved in enzyme activation and photosynthesis in plants.
 Its functions in the human body include cofactor for many enzymes, regulating muscle contraction, neuromuscular conduction, glycemic control, myocardial contraction, and blood pressure [32][33].

 Calcium content was recorded as highest in the 400 g sample with a concentration of 0.055 mg/g, which implies that higher Azotobacter concentrations may enhance calcium uptake.
 This could be due to Azotobacter's ability to improve soil structure and facilitate the movement of calcium ions to plant roots.
 The result obtained was slightly similar compared with the value reported by [31] in Amaranthus. spp.
 Calcium is a vital macro-mineral essential for healthy growth and development.
 It plays a significant role in muscle contraction, bone and teeth formation, and blood clotting [34][35].
 Calcium deficiency can cause many diseases, such as rickets, osteomalacia, and tooth decay [36].